raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

 or without modifications, and in Source or Object form, provided that You meet the following
 conditions:

-1. You must give any other recipients of the Work or Derivative Works a copy of this License; and
+1. You must give any other recipients of the Work or Derivative Works a copy of this License.

-2. You must cause any modified files to carry prominent notices stating that You changed the files; and
+2. You must cause any modified files to carry prominent notices stating that You changed the files.

-3. You must retain, in the Source form of any Derivative Works that You distribute, all copyright, patent, trademark, and attribution notices from the Source form of the Work, excluding those notices that do not pertain to any part of the Derivative Works; and
+3. You must retain, in the Source form of any Derivative Works that You distribute, all copyright, patent, trademark, and attribution notices from the Source form of the Work, excluding those notices that do not pertain to any part of the Derivative Works.

-4. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission; and
+4. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.

 5. This software must not be used by any organisation, website, product, or service that:
    1. lobbies for, promotes, or derives a majority of income from actions that support or contribute